popsi-techy/Employeedashboard/README.md

 # Employeedashboard
 "Explore employee demographics and trends with the 'Employee Dashboard' project on GitHub.
 Powered by Power BI and SQL, it visualizes insights like gender, age, location distribution, turnover rates, and departmental tenures.
 Gain data-driven insights for effective decision-making."

-(click above on to view the dashboard, other files contains code to generate the dashboard)
+(click above on Employee report.pdf to view the dashboard in pdf mode, sufferprojects.sql contains SQL code to generate the dashboard, Employee report 2.pbix is the PowerBI file)

 **Employee Dashboard - Visualizing Company Data using Power BI and SQL**